computation-structures/asim/README.md

 want to restrict the source program to the Arm EDUCORE subset of the instruction set, use `<div class="educore"></div>` instead.

+ASim also supports emulation of the Educore subset of the A64 instruction set -- just use `<div class="educore"></div>` on the page to create an Educore emulator.
+And if you want to see how Educore instructions are executed in a classic 5-stage pipeline implemention, you can use `<div class="educore-pipelined"></div>`.

-If you would like to pre-load assembly-language programs into one or more edit buffers, you can add configuation info to the body of the `div.asim` using JSON syntax.
+If you would like to pre-load assembly-language programs into one or more edit buffers, you can add configuation info to the body of the `div` using JSON syntax.
 For example, the following HTML asks ASim to load two files, `strlen.s` and `test_strlen.s`, from the `tests` directory on same server that was used to load `asim.min.js`.
 In this example, the test-jig file was marked as read-only so it won't